Supporting the Implementation of Modeling Instruction in Rural Schools

 July 17 – 21, 2023 (Week #3)

+The workshop is not held the week of July 3-7, 2023 due to the holiday.
 Participation is required in all three weeks.
 Academic year follow up workshops (dates to be determined) will be held in Fall 2023 (two days) and Spring 2024 (two days).
 Substitute teacher expenses and stipends will be covered by the project.

 2023 Summer Location: Western Carolina University, Cullowhee, NC